Introduction and Scope of Remote Sensing

 - Transmission of the reflected/emitted energy to the remote sensor placed on a suitable platform, through the intervening atmosphere.

-- Detection of the energy by the sensor, converting it into photographic image or electrical output.
+- Detection of the energy by the sensor, converting it into a photographic image or electrical output.

 - Transmission/recording of the sensor output.